 - Free WiFi on the Bus

-Gullfoss, the golden waterfall is one of the three sights of the Golden Circle.
+Gullfoss, the golden waterfall is one of the three sights of the Golden Circle route.
 This great waterfall attracts thousands of visitors every year and for a good reason – According to the World of Waterfalls, it is one of the top ten best waterfalls in the world.

 Þingvellir National Park